 Ensure Everyone is Safe

 The health and safety of everyone involved should be the primary focus after any accident.
-And while parking lot accidents generally occur at lower speeds, this should still be your first concern.
+And while parking lot accidents generally occur at lower speeds and seem less severe than a typical accident, this should still be your first concern.
 While you may be emotional and angry following an accident, you must remember the importance of calling for medical attention after an accident.

-Ensuring everyone is safe also includes moving your vehicles to safe places.
+Ensuring everyone's safety also includes moving your vehicles to safe places.
 Many parking lots have streams of pedestrians and vehicles moving up and down them.
 Be sure to avoid any other mishaps by moving your car out of the way.

 Call the Police